Wise Music Group

 Wise Music Group is a global music publisher, with headquarters in Berners Street, London.
-In February 2020, Wise Music Group changed its name from The Music Sales Group.
+Robert ("Bob") Wise, an American based in Britain, founded The Music Sales Group as a printed sheet music specialist and copyright acquisition company in the early 1970s.
+Its headquarters was in London.
+His sons Tomas Wise (CEO, Wise Music USA) and Marcus Wise (Group Head of Media) are also involved in the business.
+In February 2020 the company changed its name to Wise Music Group.

+Acquisitions

 In 2014, Wise Music Group (as The Music Sales Group) acquired French classical music publisher Éditions Alphonse Leduc. Éditions Alphonse Leduc publishes classical music by French composers including Jacques Ibert, Henri Dutilleux, Olivier Messiaen, Francis Poulenc, and Joseph Canteloube.
 It also publishes operatic works by Italian composers Gioachino Rossini and Vincenzo Bellini, and works by Muzio Clémenti, Johannes Brahms, and Pyotr Tchaikovsky.

 In March 2017, The Music Sales Group acquired disco publisher Bleu Blanc Rouge from Belgian record producer and songwriter Jean Kluger.
 In April 2018, Music Sales sold its physical and online print divisions, including Musicroom, to Milwaukee-based publisher Hal Leonard for $50 million.
 Hal Leonard will continue to distribute Wise Music's publishing catalogue worldwide.

 In April 2023, Wise Music Group acquired a controlling interest in Edition Peters Group, a publishing house founded in Leipzig in 1800.
 Shortly after, Faber Music announced an agreement between Wise Music Group and them for the printed music business, making Faber Music the worldwide representative of the entire sales catalogue of Edition Peters.

 Wise Music's catalogue of music includes classic hit singles such as "Tainted Love" by Soft Cell, "My Sharona" by The Knack, and "The Twist" by Chubby Checker, among others.

+Chester Music

+Chester Music is a British publisher of printed music specializing in classical composition and educational music of the 20th and 21st centuries.
+J & W Chester Ltd was founded in the 1860s in Brighton, Sussex by Joseph and William Chester.
+It became important for promoting modernist composers.
+For example, it was the publisher of works by Manuel de Falla.